scottwilliambeasley/debian-from-scratch/README.md

 EOF
 ```

-###Updating `apt's` package lists
+###Updating apt's package lists

 We are now ready to update our list of packages and take full advantage of `apt`.
-To do this, we update our local keyring with the
+To do this, we update our local keyring of valid Debian developer gnu pgp signatures using `apt-key update`, and then update with `apt-get update`.
 ```
 apt-key update
 apt-get update
 ```